cocos-creator/docs-3d-deprecated/en/editor/publish/publish-xiaomi-quick-game.md

     ![](./publish-xiaomi-quick-game/build.jpg)

-    Click on the **xiaomi-quick-game** below to expand the parameter configuration of Xiaomi Quick Game.
+    Click on the **xiaomi-quick-game** below to expand the parameter configuration of **Xiaomi Quick Game**.

     ![](./publish-xiaomi-quick-game/xiaomi_options.jpg)

 The specific filling rules for the relevant parameter configuration are as follows:

-- **App Package Name**

-  The format of the **App Package Name** is `com.yourcompany.projectname`.
+- **App Package Name**: the format of the **App Package Name** is `com.yourcompany.projectname`.
 This option is required and will be filled in according to the developer's needs.

-  **Note**: Starting from the platform version number **1062**, Xiaomi Quick Game needs to use the official App Package Name, otherwise the error of "Data loading exception, please click retry" will be reported during debugging.
-You can refer to the [Xiaomi Quick Game App Package Name Application](https://forum.cocos.org/t/topic/81887) for details.
+  > **Note**: Starting from the platform version number **1062**, Xiaomi Quick Game needs to use the official **App Package Name**, otherwise the error of `Data loading exception, please click retry` will be reported during debugging.
+You can refer to the [Xiaomi Quick Game App Package Name Application](https://forum.cocos.org/t/topic/81887) documentation for details.

-- **Desktop Icon**

-  **Desktop Icon** is required.
+- **Desktop Icon**: is required.
 Click the **search icon** button at the back of the input box to select the icon you want.
 When building, the Desktop Icon will be built into the Xiaomi Quick Game project.
-Desktop Icon suggest using PNG pictures.
+It is suggested to use a `PNG` image for the **Desktop Icon**.

-- **App Version Name**

-  This item is required. **App Version Name** is the real version, such as: 1.0.0.
+- **App Version Name**: is required. **App Version Name** is the real version, such as: **1.0.0**.

-- **App Version Number**

-  This item is required. **App Version Number** is different from the **App Version Name**, and the **App Version Number** is mainly used to distinguish the version update.
-Each time when you submit audit, the App version number is at least 1 higher than the value of the last submitted audit.
-It must not be equal to or less than the value of the last submitted audit, and it is recommended that the **App Version Number** be recursively incremented by 1 each time when the audit is submitted. **Note**: The **App Version Number** must be a positive integer.
+- **App Version Number**: is required. **App Version Number** is different from the **App Version Name**, and the **App Version Number** is mainly used to distinguish the version update.
+Each time when you submit audit, the **App Version Number** is at least 1 higher than the value of the last submitted audit.
+It must not be equal to or less than the value of the last submitted audit, and it is recommended that the **App Version Number** be recursively incremented by 1 each time when the audit is submitted.<br>
+  > **Note**: The **App Version Number** must be a positive integer.

-- **Supported Minimum Platform Version Number**
+- **Supported Minimum Platform Version Number**: is required.

-  This item is required.
 According to the requirements of Xiaomi Quick Games, this value must be greater than or equal to **1050** at present.

-- **Build Sub Package**

-  This option is supported from v1.0.4 onwards and is enabled by default.
+- **Build Sub Package**: is supported from v1.0.4 onwards and is enabled by default.
 For details, please refer to **Subpackage rpk** at the end of this document.

-- **Small Packet Mode**
+- **Small Packet Mode**: is optional.

-  This item is optional.
 The in-package volume of the quick-game contains code and resources that cannot exceed 10M, and resources can be loaded via network requests. **Small Packet Mode** is to help developers keep the script files in the quick game package, other resources are uploaded to the remote server, and downloaded from the remote server as needed.
 And the download, cache and version management of remote resources, Cocos Creator 3D has already helped the developer.
 What the developer needs to do is the following steps:

   1. When building, check the **Small Packet Mode** and fill in the **Small Packet Mode Server Path**.